scaleway/terraform-provider-scaleway/docs/data-sources/secret.md

 Refer to the Secret Manager [product documentation](https://www.scaleway.com/en/docs/identity-and-access-management/secret-manager/) and [API documentation](https://www.scaleway.com/en/developers/api/secret-manager/) for more information.

-## Crrate a secret and get its information
+## Create a secret and get its information

-The following commands show you how to:
+The following commands allow you to:

 - create a secret named `foo` with the description `barr`
-- retrieve the secret information using the secret's ID
+- retrieve the secret's information using the secret's ID
-- retrieve the secret information using the secret's name
+- retrieve the secret's information using the secret's name

 ```hcl
 // Create a secret